rangle/ngCourse2/handout/project-setup/npm_scripts_integration.md

 NPM allows us to define custom scripts in the `package.json` file.
 These can then be execute tasks using the NPM CLI.

 We rely on these scripts to manage most of our project tasks and webpack fits in as well.
-Webpack execution fits into a project's build stage, where files transition from a development phase to a distribution phase, so we'll want to add it in our `build` script.

 NPM scripts are described in the `scripts` property of your _package.json_ file.
 Our setup looks like this: